Revolut Metal Card Review – Is it Worth it?

 As you can see, the Revolut Metal plan targets a rather broad customer base.

-It’s not only for travelers or business people but also for parents who are looking to teach their kids how to manage their budgets.
+It’s not only for travelers or business people but also for parents looking to teach their kids how to manage their budgets.

 Revolut Metal isn’t only a debit card but the most user-friendly personal finance app I have ever used.

 My Revolut Metal Experience

 In this Revolut Metal review, I want to cover my personal experience with Revolut Metal as well as with the entire ecosystem that comes with it.

-Luckily most of the benefits that come with the Revolut Metal card are available to everyone.
-Here are my experiences and opinions based on how I used the card over the last 12 months.
+My experiences and opinions are based on how I used the card over the last 36 months.

 Best Exchange Rates and Multicurrency Management

 Revolut offers currently the cheapest way to pay for your expenses abroad or in different currencies.
 Most of my funds are stored in my EUR account.
 Over the course of the last few months, I traveled to Morocco, Philippines, Sri Lanka, Thailand, and many European countries.

 Apart from a small hiccup in Morocco, I have not had any issues with my Revolut Metal card.
 It turned out that my issues in Morocco were related to the ATM rather than the card itself.